 Sandra Oh used her 2020 Emmys outfit to highlight the Black Lives Matter movement.
 The star, who was nominated in the Outstanding Lead Actress in a Drama Series category for Killing Eve, worked with KORELIMITED and her stylist, Elizabeth Saltzman, on the bespoke look.
 It subtly drew attention to the equality movement while paying tribute to her Korean heritage.

-"After George Floyd’s death and the protests that followed, I felt that as an Asian-American, a Korean-American person, I wanted to express my support for the Black community in a way that felt personal to my community," she told British Vogue.
+’s death and the protests that followed, I felt that as an Asian-American, a Korean-American person, I wanted to express my support for the Black community in a way that felt personal tomy

 A friend of hers made her aware of KORELIMITED, a Los Angeles-based streetwear brand from designer Matthew Kim that celebrates Korean culture and had already produced a line of Black Lives Matter T-shirts.
 Sandra, who watched the Emmys from L.A., collaborated with the brand on a bespoke bomber jacket.